 While hitting the top results of Google is as important as ever for businesses, there is another search engine you should consider devoting your efforts and resources towards—one that is currently #2 on the web (and which also happens to be owned by Google…).

-YouTube is big, big business.
+YouTube is big, big business and being a YouTube influencer is a dream job for many.
 Of course, there are a couple of interesting alternatives to Youtube but they are far smaller.
 That's why your presence on this vastly growing nexus now plays a critical role in the positioning of your company or brand as an authority on the Internet.
 And depending on the area or niche of your business, a high ranking on YouTube could even be more vital than organic searches through Google.

 Let’s now look at some of the best ways to optimize your YouTube videos so that they are guaranteed to appear at the top of relevant searches and reach their maximum viewership.

 If you’re familiar with the general concepts of SEO then you’ll already have a solid foundation for how things work with video content.
 However, YouTube plays by a slightly different rule book, and so requires a specific focus in order for the platform to work best in your favor.